 The Activity app on Apple Watch is the central part of your fitness journey.
-It’s responsible for your three activity rings, which help you reach your Move, Exercise, and Stand goals.
-And those rings from Activity will show up everywhere, from helpful notifications during the day to your watch face.
+It’s responsible for your three activity rings which help you reach Move, Exercise, and Stand goals.
+And those rings from Activity will show up everywhere, from helpful notifications during the day to your favorite Apple Watch face.

 When you open the Activity app, you’ll first see the three rings.
-Scroll down and you’ll find stats like your steps for the day, how much you’ve walked, your workouts, and calories burned.
+Scroll down and you’ll find stats like how many steps you have walked, time spent in workouts, and calories burned.

-The Activity app on the Watch is limited to the day’s activity.
-Open the Activity app on your iPhone and you can see stats for any day you want.
-Plus, you’ll get a detailed breakdown of every workout that you’ve done so far.
+The Activity app on the watch is limited to the day’s activity.
+Open the Activity app on your iPhone to view more detailed stats.
+Plus, you’ll also get a detailed breakdown of every workout that you’ve done so far.

 The Workouts app supports indoor activities too, which makes the Apple Watch the perfect gym companion.
-You can track your elliptical workouts or rower workouts.
-Or if you’re sweating it out doing a lot of different activities, just select the Other workout type.
+If you’re sweating it out doing a lot of different activities, just select the Other workout type.
 Your Apple Watch will then track the calories burned based on your movement and heart rate.

 3. Nike+ Run Club

-Nike+ Run Club calls itself the perfect running partner, and this is one of the few times where a tagline is actually true.
+Nike+ Run Club calls itself the perfect running partner; this is one of the few times where a tagline is actually true.
 The Nike+ Run Club app has everything you need when you’re out on your run.
-You can start by setting a goal, or try a guided audio workout.
-The app will track your pace, distance, time, and heartbeat in real time.
+You can start by setting a goal or try a guided audio workout.
+The app will track your pace, distance, time, and heart rate in real-time.

-The best aspect about NRC is the helpful community.
+The best aspect of the app is a helpful community.
 You can take part in weekly and monthly challenges, unlock achievements, compete with leaderboards, and cheer your friends as they’re on the run.

 Download: Nike+ Run Club (Free)

 After you’ve used the Workouts app a few times, you’ll start seeing its limitations.
-There’s no way to customize the stats screen and no way to look at performance graphs.
+There’s no way to customize the stats screen and you can’t view any performance graphs.
 Workouts++ is your answer.

 The app has an efficiently designed workouts screen, which provides six stats.
 You can choose to add the metrics that you care about and leave out the rest.

-The Apple Watch app runs natively and has GPS support.
-Its real-time display shows you the important stats: split, time, distance, and your heart rate.
-If you’re using the Apple Watch Series 2 and above, you can record workouts without your iPhone as well.
-Once you’re back in range, they’ll sync with your Strava profile automatically.
+The Apple Watch app has GPS support.
+Its real-time display shows you the important stats: split, time, distance, and heart rate.
+If you’re using the Apple Watch Series 2 and above, you can record workouts even without your iPhone.
+Once you’re back in range, the information will automatically sync with your Strava profile.

 Download: Strava (Free, subscription available)

-The app will quickly show your nutrition facts for the day.
-This includes how many calories you’ve consumed, your carbohydrate and protein intake, and similar.
+The app quickly shows your nutrition facts for the day.
+This includes how many calories you’ve consumed, your carbohydrate and protein intake, and similar info.